hareeqi/react-one-starter/README.md

-# react-one-starter
-react-native-web and react-native in one project

 # Purpose
 React one starter aims to enable you to build apps for web, iOS, android using the same files and source code